User37som/libbitcoin/bx-script-decode.md

 SCRIPT               The Base16 script.
 If not specified the script is
                      read from STDIN.
 ```
 This command is helpful in interpreting scripts as they appear in the wire protocol.
-It is not used in conjunction with other commands apart from `script-encode`.

 See also [script-encode](bx-script-encode).
 ### Example 1